Revelation vs. Salvation

 The consultant attempts to function as a non-threatening ‘container’ for the clients projections and – through them and other sources of data, both organizationally objective and emotionally internal – develop an understanding of the underlying issues and dynamics in the system”.

-In this section I discuss ‘opens systems’ theory and then organisations as social systems in terms of boundaries, object relations, and social defenses in organisations.
+In the following section I discuss ‘open systems’ theory and then organisations as social systems in terms of boundaries, object relations, and social defenses in organisations.
 I will link the theory about open systems to social systems and describe how people take up their roles and how organisations and individuals ‘learn from experience’; a key success factor for an executive coaching organisation

 Open-systems principles are derived from Von Bertalanffy’s study of biological systems (Morgan 1997, p.
 39).
 A living organism, organisation or a social group is a fully open system characterised by a continuous cycle of input, internal transformation (throughput), output, and feedback (or experience), and shows the interdependent and interactive nature of the internal relationship with the environment.
 Other characteristics are:

 - Homeostasis – referring to the self-regulating ability to maintain a steady state,

 - Entropy/Negative entropy – taking in energy to counteract the tendency to deteriorate,

 - Structure, function, differentiation, and integration – illustrated by the ‘bicycle and frog metaphor’ (Mant 1997, p.52), where the essential difference lies in the relationship of the parts to the whole.